NICE clinical guidelines are recommendations about the treatment and care of people with specific diseases and conditions.

 NICE produces guidance, standards and information on commissioning and providing high-quality healthcare, social care, and public health services.
 We have agreements to provide certain NICE services to Wales, Scotland and Northern Ireland.
 Decisions on how NICE guidance and other products apply in those countries are made by ministers in the Welsh government, Scottish government, and Northern Ireland Executive.
 NICE guidance or other products may include references to organisations or people responsible for commissioning or providing care that may be relevant only to England.

 Some recommendations can be made with more certainty than others.
 The Guideline Development Group makes a recommendation based on the trade‑off between the benefits and harms of an intervention, taking into account the quality of the underpinning evidence.
-For some interventions, the Guideline Development Group is confident that, given the information it has looked at, most patients would choose the intervention.
+For some interventions, the Guideline Development Group is confident that, given the information it has looked at, most people would choose the intervention.
 The wording used in the recommendations in this guideline denotes the certainty with which the recommendation is made (the strength of the recommendation).

 We usually use 'must' or 'must not' only if there is a legal duty to apply the recommendation.
 Occasionally we use 'must' (or 'must not') if the consequences of not following the recommendation could be extremely serious or potentially life threatening.